People frequently ask me if you should start your own business immediately or work as an employee first.

 There are many people I stay in contact with when I was an employee 21 years ago.
 I have found these connections in my network also continue to teach me new things.

-Consistent professional and personal growth are imperative to owning your own business.
+Consistent professional and personal growth are both imperative to owning your own business.

 You can’t understand what it’s like owning a business until you’ve done it.